Notre Dame Fighting Irish

 The Notre Dame Fighting Irish are the athletic teams that represent the University of Notre Dame.
-The Fighting Irish participate in 23 National Collegiate Athletic Association (NCAA) Division I intercollegiate sports and in the NCAA's Division I in all sports, with many teams competing in the Atlantic Coast Conference (ACC).
-Notre Dame is one of only 16 universities in the United States that play Division I FBS football and Division I men's ice hockey.
+The Fighting Irish participate in 26 National Collegiate Athletic Association (NCAA) Division I intercollegiate sports, with its teams – except for football (FBS Independent) and men's ice hockey (Big Ten) – competing in the Atlantic Coast Conference (ACC).
 The school colors are gold and blue and the mascot is the Leprechaun.
-It was founded on November 23, 1887, with football in Notre Dame, Indiana.
+The interscholastic sports program began on November 23, 1887, with football in Notre Dame, Indiana.